-In a recent retrospective chart review at Memorial Sloan Kettering Cancer Center, approximately half of elevations in CEA levels after R0 resection of locoregional colorectal cancer were false positives, with most being single high readings or repeat readings in the range of 5 to 15 ng/mL.782 In this study, false-positive results greater than 15 ng/mL were rare, and all results greater than 35 ng/mL represented true positives.
+In a recent retrospective chart review at Memorial Sloan Kettering Cancer Center, approximately half of elevations in CEA levels after R0 resection of locoregional colorectal cancer were false positives, with most being single high readings or repeat readings in the range of 5 to 15 ng/mL.
+Refer In this study, false-positive results greater than 15 ng/mL were rare, and all results greater than 35 ng/mL represented true positives.
+Following a systematic review and meta-analysis, the pooled sensitivity and specificity of CEA at a cut-off of 10 ng/mL were calculated at 68% (95% CI, 53%-79%) and 97% (95% CI, 90%-99%), respectively.
+Ref.
+In the first 2 years post-resection, a CEA cut-off of 10 ng/mL is estimated to detect 20 recurrences, miss 10 recurrences, and result in 29 false positives.

 Panel opinion was divided on the usefulness of PET/CT scan in the scenario of an elevated CEA with negative, good-quality CT scans (ie, some panel members favored use of PET/CT in this scenario whereas others noted that the likelihood of PET/CT identifying surgically curable disease in the setting of negative good-quality CT scans is vanishingly small).
 A recent systematic review and meta-analysis found 11 studies (510 patients) that addressed the use of PET/CT in this setting.
 The pooled estimates of sensitivity and specificity for the detection of tumor recurrence were 94.1% (95% CI, 89.4-97.1%) and 77.2% (95% CI, 66.4-85.9), respectively.
 Use of PET/CT scans in this scenario is permissible within these guidelines.
-The panel does not recommend a so-called blind or CEA-directed laparotomy or laparoscopy for patients whose workup for an increased CEA level is negative, and recommend is recommend use of anti-CEA-radiolabeled scintigraphy.
+The panel does not recommend a so-called blind or CEA-directed laparotomy or laparoscopy for patients whose workup for an increased CEA level is negative, 868 nor does it recommend use of anti-CEA-radiolabeled scintigraphy.